bahmutov/cypress-aliases/README.md

 > A plugin that makes working with Cypress aliases much simpler

+- 🎓 This plugin is covered by my course [Cypress Plugins](https://cypress.tips/courses/cypress-plugins)

 ## Install

 Add this plugin as a dev dependency to your project